AthenaTheOwl/MIT-SDM-Thesis-on-System-Dynamics-Modeling-of-Bitcoin/README.md

-#MIT SDM Thesis on System Dynamics Modeling of Bitcoin
 All model files required to replicate the results from Vignesh's SDM program thesis at MIT.
 The project was advised by Prof Hazhir Rahmandad.

 Vignesh can be reached at vigneshg@mit.edu.